Packing in Circle#

 end

-These parameters include contact detection method and its subsequent information (dynamic contact search size coefficient or contact detection frequency for dynamic or constant contact detection method), neighborhood threshold (which defines the contact neighbor list size: neighborhood threshold * particle diameter), particle particle contact force method, particle wall contact force method and integration method.
+These parameters include contact detection method and the dynamic contact search size coefficient, neighborhood threshold (which defines the contact neighbor list size: neighborhood threshold * particle diameter), particle particle contact force method, particle wall contact force method and integration method.
 All the concepts, models, and choices are explained in DEM parameters.

 \[\phi=\min({d_c^{min}-r_p^{max},\epsilon(\alpha-1)r_p^{max}})\]